corsairmarks/combined_silfae_revisited/mod/README.md

 The Launcher will tell you that some mods are outdated - that is because the dependencies are both out of date with the game's version number.
 This mod overwrites and replaces all incompatible code so that the portrait mod will function as originally designed.
 You can safely ignore the out-of-date warning for the dependency mods.

+Built for Stellaris version 3.1.* "Lem."
 Not compatible with achievements.
 The shipset does not have NSC classes.

 ### Dependencies